biancamagalhaes/AstropetsGame/README.md

 ![alt text](https://github.com/biancamagalhaes/AstropetsGame/blob/main/src/main/resources/imagens/logo2.jpeg?raw=true)

-Some puppys are lost in the space and you is the choosed for collect them and got them back to the earth, that's your mission astronaut!
+Some puppys are lost in the space and you is the choosed for collect them and got them back to the earth, that's your mission capitain!

 ## How to play
 Make download of the repositorie and run as a Java Aplication the branch main in your favorite java envoriment.